 Item Frequency Reference

-Control valves Annually 10.2.1.4, Chapter 13

-Deluge valve , 10.2.2, Chapter 13

 Detection systems NFPA 72

 Detector check valve Chapter 13

 Electric motor 10.2.9, Chapter 8

 Engine drive 10.2.9, Chapter 8

 Fire pump 10.2.9, Chapter 8

 Gravity tanks 10.2.10, Chapter 9

 Pressure tank 10.2.6, Chapter 9

 Steam driver 10.2.9, Chapter 8

 Strainers Annually 10.2.1.4, 10.2.1.6, 10.2.7

 Strainers (baskets/screen) 5 years 10.2.1.4, 10.2.1.7, A.10.2.7

 Suction tanks , 10.2.10, Chapter 9

 Water spray system Annually 10.2.1.4, Chapter 13

-10.2.1.2 Inspections shall not be required for items in areas with no provision for access and that are not subject to the conditions noted in 10.2.4.1, 10.2.4.2, and 10.2.5.1.

-10.2.1.3 Items in areas that are inaccessible for safety considerations shall be tested at longer intervals in accordance with 13.4.3.2.2.4.

-10.2.1.4 Other maintenance intervals shall be permitted, depending on the results of the visual inspection and operating tests.

-10.2.1.5 Deluge valve enclosures shall be inspected in accordance with the provisions of Chapter 13.

-10.2.1.6 Nozzle strainers shall be removed, inspected, and cleaned during the flushing procedure for the mainline strainer.

-10.2.1.7 Mainline strainers shall be removed and inspected every 5 years for damaged and corroded parts.

-10.2.2 Deluge Valves.
-Deluge valves shall be inspected, tested, and maintained in accordance with Chapter 13.

-10.2.3 Automatic Detection Equipment.

-10.2.3.1 Automatic detection equipment shall be inspected, tested, and maintained in accordance with NFPA 72, National Fire Alarm and Signaling Code.

-10.2.3.2 Automatic fire detection equipment not covered by NFPA 72 shall be inspected, tested, and maintained to ensure that the detectors are in place, securely fastened, and protected from corrosion, weather, and mechanical damage and that the communication wiring, control panels, or tubing system is functional.

-10.2.4\ System Components.
-System piping, fittings, hangers, and supports shall be inspected and maintained to ensure continuity of water delivery to the spray nozzles at full waterflow and design pressure.

-10.2.4.1\ Piping and Fittings.
-System piping and fittings shall be inspected for the following:

-(1) Mechanical damage (e.g., broken piping or cracked fittings)

-(2) External conditions (e.g., missing or damaged paint or coatings, rust, and corrosion)

-- (3) Misalignment or trapped sections

-- (4) Low-point drains (automatic or manual)

-- (5) Location of rubber-gasketed fittings

-10.2.4.2\ Hangers and Supports.
-Hangers and supports shall be inspected for the following and repaired or replaced as necessary:

-- (1) Condition (e.g., missing or damaged paint or coating, rust, and corrosion) - (2) Secure attachment to structural supports and piping - (3) Damaged or missing hangers
+- 10.2.1.3 Items in areas that are inaccessible for safety considerations shall be tested at longer intervals in accordance with 13.4.4.2.3.2. - 10.2.1.4 Other maintenance intervals shall be permitted, depending on the results of the visual inspection and operating tests. - 10.2.1.5 Deluge valve enclosures shall be inspected in accordance with the provisions of Chapter 13. - 10.2.1.6 Nozzle strainers shall be removed, inspected, and cleaned during the flushing procedure for the mainline strainer. - 10.2.1.7 Mainline strainers shall be removed and inspected every 5 years for damaged and corroded parts. - 10.2.2 Deluge Valves.
+Deluge valves shall be inspected, tested, and maintained in accordance with Chapter 13. - 10.2.3\ System Components.
+System piping, fittings, hangers, and supports shall be inspected and maintained to ensure continuity of water delivery to the spray nozzles at full waterflow and design pressure. - 10.2.3.1\ Piping and Fittings.
+System piping and fittings shall be inspected for the following: - Mechanical damage (e.g., broken piping or cracked fittings) - External conditions (e.g., missing or damaged paint or coatings, rust, and corrosion) - (3) Misalignment or trapped sections - (4) Condition of low-point drains (automatic or manual) - (5) Protection for rubber-gasketed fittings - 10.2.3.2\ Hangers, Braces, and Supports.
+Hangers, braces, and supports shall be inspected for the following and repaired or replaced as necessary: - Condition (e.g., missing or damaged paint or coating, rust, and corrosion) - (2) Secure attachment to structural supports and piping - (3) Damaged or missing hangers, braces, and supports

-10.2.5\ Water Spray Nozzles.
+10.2.4\ Water Spray Nozzles.

-10.2.5.1 Water spray nozzles shall be inspected and maintained to ensure that they are in place, continue to be aimed or pointed in the direction intended, and are free from external loading and corrosion.
+10.2.4.1 Water spray nozzles shall be inspected and maintained to ensure that they are in place, continue to be aimed or pointed in the direction intended, and are free from external loading and corrosion.

-10.2.5.2 Where caps or plugs are required, the inspection shall confirm they are in place and free to operate as intended.

-10.2.5.3 Misaligned water spray nozzles shall be adjusted (aimed) by visual means, and the discharge patterns shall be inspected at the next scheduled flow test.
+- 10.2.4.2 Where caps or plugs are required, the inspection shall confirm they are in place and free to operate as intended. - 10.2.4.3 Misaligned water spray nozzles shall be adjusted (aimed) by visual means, and the discharge patterns shall be inspected at the next scheduled flow test.

-10.2.6 Water Supply.
+10.2.5 Water Supply.

-10.2.6.1 The dependability of the water supply shall be ensured by regular inspection and maintenance, whether furnished by a municipal source, on-site storage tanks, a fire pump, or private underground piping systems.

-10.2.6.2\ Water supply piping shall be maintained free of internal obstructions.
+- 10.2.5.1 The dependability of the water supply shall be ensured by regular inspection and maintenance, whether furnished by a municipal source, on-site storage tanks, a fire pump, or private underground piping systems. - 10.2.5.2\ Water supply piping shall be maintained free of internal obstructions.

-10.2.7\ Strainers.
+10.2.6\ Strainers.